Social Contribution Activities

 Since August 2017, Seven-Eleven Japan has been donating a portion from product inventories-except fresh foods and products requiring permits such as alcohol, cigarettes, and stamps-that arise during store renovations to Second Harvest Japan, a foodbank organization.

-In addition, Seven-Eleven Japan signed a three-party agreement with Yokohama City and the Yokohama City Council of Social Welfare in April 2018 and began a similar initiative.
+In addition, from April 2018, we began a similar initiative following the conclusion of an agreement with Social Welfare Councils and local governments in respective localities on social welfare contribution activities through product donations.
 The donated products are distributed to organization and facilities that support people such as seniors, persons with disabilities, children, and the needy, leading to the promotion of social welfare and reduction of food waste.

 Cooperation with White Ribbon Campaign

-Akachan Honpo has been providing sponsorship for the White Ribbon Campaign launched by JOICFP to protect the lives and health of pregnant women and babies throughout the world.
-It has been working on the Community Safe Motherhood Project (which involves the donation of funds to establish Maternity Waiting Houses in Zambia).
-Besides accepting donations on behalf of JOICFP through its stores and online, it has also installed 29 White Ribbon Campaign Vending Machines at inside and outside of stores as of the end of February 2023.
+Akachan Honpo has been providing sponsorship and supporting the activities of the White Ribbon Campaign which is promoted by the Japanese Organization for International Cooperation in Family Planning (JOICFP) to protect the lives and health of pregnant women and babies throughout the world.
+Besides accepting donations on behalf of JOICFP through its stores and online, it has also installed 22 White Ribbon Campaign Vending Machines at inside and outside of stores as of the end of February 2025.
 For every beverage purchased from one of these machines, the companies donate ¥2 to JOICFP (¥1 from the beverage manufacturer and ¥1 from the store where the machine is installed).

 White Ribbon beverage vending machine

-The social contribution activities provided by Seven & i Group in the fiscal year ended February 28, 2023, including the provision of financial assistance or the donation of goods, and the personnel costs of employees involved in these activities, amounted to a total of ¥1.50406 billion when converted into monetary terms.
-Of this total, cash donations were approximately ¥0.45 billion.
+The social contribution activities provided by our Group in the fiscal year ended February 28, 2025, including the provision of financial assistance or the donation of goods, and the personnel costs of employees involved in these activities, amounted to a total of ¥1.73759 billion when converted into monetary terms.
+Of this total, cash donations were approximately ¥0.4 billion.

 (Thousands of yen)